totomate22/SEBackend/README.md

 # 2. Installation (Windows 11)

-In the following, “Terminal” refers to the Windows Powershell.<br>
+In the following, “terminal” refers to the Windows Powershell.<br>

 ## 2.1 Install Dependencies